dwillis/post_haste/README.md

 # PostHaste

 A proof-of-concept Ruby library that wraps the JSON endpoints provided for Washington Post articles and blog posts.
+Potentially suitable for building custom feeds of Washington Post content.

 ## Installation